Submitting Short Fiction

 Thank you for your interest in Black Warrior Review, and for taking the time to send us your work.
 Unfortunately, after careful review, we have decided the submission isn’t a good fit for us at this time.

 That said, I want to note that we read this with interest, and we encourage you to try us again in the future.

 (These are taken from the Rejection Wiki website, a fantastic resource for submitters.)

-Neil Clarke says on his website that something like ~3% of people receive the “higher tier” rejection.
-So pay close attention to your rejection letters.
+Pay close attention to your rejection letters.
 Even a small change in wording can mean that you were very close to the top of the slush pile.
 Track which publications like your work, but don’t be too worried if you don’t get a lot of personal responses right away.
 It takes time to build relationships with editors.
 As you get better, they will notice that in your submissions.

 Revise & Resubmit

 Sometimes, you will receive what is called an R&R or Revise & Resubmit.
 This is when a publication likes your piece but feels it’s not quite ready for publication.
 The editor will send you an email with feedback, sometimes from other members of the editorial team, asking you to make revisions and then resubmit the piece.

 This can vary greatly by publication.
 There are some editors who feel that they only want to accept pieces that they feel need no changes.
 But the best editors are the ones who are willing to work with writers to achieve the best story possible.